LondonEAF/leaf-website/content/events/2022-01-26-evening-daniel-korski/index.md

 +++
-title = "An evening of wine and conversation with Daniel Korski CBE" description = "An evening of wine and conversation with Daniel Korski CBE" [extra] type = "LEAF Event" thumbnail = "events/2022-01-26-evening-daniel-korski/thumbnail.jpg"
+title = "An evening of wine and conversation with Daniel Korski CBE" [extra] type = "LEAF Event" thumbnail = "events/2022-01-26-evening-daniel-korski/thumbnail.jpg"